Skip Navigation

 Loading table of contents...

-As threat actors continuously orchestrate new ways to attack, companies fell into the habit of adding individual products to address each emerging risk.
-These limited-function products, known as point solutions, are the leading cause of stack bloat.
+As threat actors continuously orchestrate new ways to attack, companies began adding individual products to address each emerging risk.
+These limited-function products, known as point solutions, lead to "stack bloat."

 Minimize unnecessary costs